 Found a tick?
-Do not panic.
+Don’t panic.

+- Remove the tick as soon as possible.
 Use pointy tweezers.
 Slide the tweezers between your skin and the tick’s mouth.
 Gently pull the tick straight up and away from your skin.
 It may take two or three tries.

-If you don’t have tweezers use your fingers, but take the same approach.
+- If you don’t have tweezers use your fingers, but take the same approach.
 Protect your fingers with a tissue or plastic bag and wash them afterwards.

-DO NOT use a match or liquid to smother the tick.
+- DO NOT use a match or liquid to smother the tick.
 This approach will not necessarily remove the tick and may prevent you from getting it tested.